 But I don’t need to use the template always.
 If I need to make very wide seam allowances I just put the seam guide at the distance I want.
 But these seam guides have to be placed exactly parallel to the presser foot.
 So I make some marks on my sewing machine for easy placement.

 Why is this guide called 6-in-1?

 Third – You can stitch outer curves.
-For this you will have to place the narrow edge of the guide like this, with curve up.
+For this, you will have to place the narrow edge of the guide like this, with a curve up.

 Fourth – You can easily stitch inner curves.
 For this place the narrow edge of the guide with curve down.

-Six – I guess the six thing is this plastic ruler with grid lines.
+Six – I guess the sixth thing is this plastic ruler with grid lines (see the image above).